dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phenix-liveview.markdown

 ## Conclusion

 Adding this functionality to our app was my first real task as a brand new LiveView developer.
-I found it difficult because one has to learn many aspects of LiveView to make it work.
+I found it difficult because one has to learn a bunch of little aspects of LiveView to make it work.
 I hope that this little writeup saves someone else the headaches I experienced while figuring it all out.

 If I've made any embarrassing mistakes or if there is an obviously better way to solve this requirement, I would love to know about it.
 Please post an issue at the [GitHub repo for the example code](https://github.com/dustinaleksiuk/recordstore).
 I'd also like to know of anything that was unclear about this writeup so I can improve it.